 virtualenv -p /usr/bin/python3 isoEnv Running virtualenv with interpreter /usr/bin/python3 Already using interpreter /usr/bin/python3 Using base prefix '/usr' New python executable in /var/webapps/isoEnv/bin/python3 Also creating executable in /var/webapps/isoEnv/bin/python Installing setuptools, pip, wheel... done.

 The name of the current virtual environment appears to the left of the prompt.
-For example:
+Your prompt will be look like (isoEnv) [email protected]$

 To verify the correct Python version, run the following: